apiaryio/api-elements/docs/element-definitions.md

             - dataStructures - Category is a set of data structures.
             - scenario - Category is set of steps.
             - transitions - Category is a group of transitions.
+            - authenticationSchemes - Category is a group of authentication schemes
 - `attributes`
     - `meta` (array[Member Element]) - Arbitrary metadata